anoop04singh/fin3Crunch-bitscrunch/README.md

 -   **📊 Personalized Dashboard:** Users can connect their MetaMask wallet to get a personalized overview of their NFT and ERC20 token holdings, total asset value, and a detailed wallet risk score.
 -   **📈 In-Depth NFT & Collection Reports:** Generate comprehensive on-demand reports for any NFT collection or individual token on the Ethereum blockchain, including market analytics, price estimates, charts and whale activity.
 -   **🛡️ Wall of Shame:** A dedicated section that highlights NFT collections and specific tokens with the highest levels of wash trading activity, promoting transparency in the ecosystem.
+-   **🔍 Comprehensive Wallet Analysis:** The AI agent can perform a deep-dive analysis of any wallet, presenting a detailed report on holdings, transaction history, and risk scores directly in the chat.
+-   **🌐 Multi-lingual Support:** Interact with the AI in Hinglish for a more natural and accessible conversation.
 -   **🎨 Dynamic & Responsive UI:** A modern, responsive interface built with shadcn/ui and Tailwind CSS, featuring smooth animations and a unique dynamic background that reacts to mouse movement.
 -   **🔐 Secure Backend Proxy:** All external API calls are routed through a secure Next.js backend, ensuring that sensitive API keys are never exposed on the client-side.